Benoît de Boigne: Preparations for India

 Lord Percy took Leborgne as a guide through the Greek islands back to Paros, where Leborgne officially resigned from his regiment.
 He was free again, but had only his last pay received from before his resignation.
-He travelled to Smyrna (now Izmir), which at the time was a prosperous, booming city.
+He travelled to Smyrna (now İzmir), which at the time was a prosperous, booming city.
 There, Leborgne met merchants from many countries, including India, which was believed to hold much wealth, like the diamonds of Golconda and the sapphires of Ceylon (now Sri Lanka).
 Some of these merchants told him their theories about the existence of trade routes passing north of India, in upper Kashmir or along the glaciers of Karakoram.
 He also learned that many rajahs regularly sought out European officers to organize and command their armies.

 These stories persuaded Leborgne to try his chances.
 Through his friend Lord Percy, he was able to get letters of recommendation to Lord Hastings and Lord Macartney in India.
 He also asked for letters of recommendation from Prince Orlov in Saint Petersburg, where the prince obtained an audience for him with the Empress Catherine II.
 Leborgne explained to her he wanted to discover new trade routes to India passing through Afghanistan or Kashmir.
 The empress, wishing to extend her power to Afghanistan, agreed to help him.
 At the end of 1777, Leborgne began a journey with many detours.
 After having tried to travel by land, he gave up and decided to reach India by ship.
 However, during the voyage to Egypt, a storm washed away all his possessions, including the letters of recommendation.
 Not wishing to abandon his journey, Leborgne went to the British consulate in Egypt and met Sir Baldwin.
 After a number of discussions, he was advised to take service in British East India Company, and he was given a letter of recommendation to this effect.